ericlemerdy/voteforyourcode/src/main/resources/app/contest/faq.md

 * **How many episode will there be?**

-	We don't know, probably between 3 and 6.
+	We don't know, probably between 3 and 6, less than 10 for sure.

 * **What's the next episode?**